h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ## Objective

-As the field of machine learning continues to grow, more industries from healthcare to banking are adopting machine learning models to generate predictions.
+As Machine Learning continues to grow, more industries, from healthcare to banking, adopt machine learning models to generate predictions.
 These predictions are being used to justify the cost of healthcare and for loan approvals or denials.
-For Regulated industries that are adopting machine learning, **interpretability** is a requirement.
-In [“Towards a rigorous science of interpretable machine learning”](https://arxiv.org/pdf/1702.08608.pdf) by Finale Doshi-Velez and Been Kim,“ interpretability is the “the ability to explain or to present in understandable terms to a human”.
-This is a straightforward definition of interpretability.
-See the Deeper Dive and Resource section to read more about other takes on interpretability.
+For regulated industries that are adopting machine learning, **interpretability** is a requirement.
+In Machine Learning **interpretability** can be defined as “the ability to explain or present in understandable terms to a human.”[1]

 The motivations for interpretability are: